Before Building Laboratory

 ☆ Housing Design Education Award, American Institute of Architects and Association of Collegiate Schools of Architecture, 2020

-☆ Paul M. Heffernan Travel Grant, 2015
+☆ Paul M. Heffernan Travel Award, 2015

 SCHUMANN@VIRGINIA.EDU

 Kyle Schumann is Cofounder of After Architecture and Assistant Professor of Architecture at the University of Virginia.
-He is Co-Director of the Before Building Laboratory at UVA and Co-Curator of the Biomaterial Building Exposition.

 EDUCATION